 Biochar produced in cookstoves has the potential to contribute to negative carbon emissions through sequestration of biomass carbon while also providing other benefits for sustainable development, including provision of clean renewable energy and increased yields in tropical agriculture.

 If we bring the lens to India, most of India’s cooking in rural areas is done using three stone stoves.
 The fuel for these stoves is wood from the forest.
 Burning fuel leads to higher emissions of GHG and particulate matter, which are harmful to health and the environment.
 As a result of these cooking practices, high levels of health-damaging pollutants are produced, including small soot particles that penetrate deep into the lungs.

 To reduce the carbon emission and impact on the environment and health, FCP decided to distribute the end mentally sustainable cook stoves which directly removes the twin issues of indoor pollution and carbon emission.
 FCP is distributing these cookstoves in the rural areas of the various states of India.
 In the first phase we have already distributed more than 250 cookstoves in the Jodhpur district of Rajasthan and now plan to distribute them in the rural villages of U.P.

-Foundation for Climate Protection, a nonprofit organization, was established in 2020.
+Foundation for Climate Protection, a nonprofit organization.
 Our organization’s aim is to create a self-sustaining ecosystem where nature thrives and sustains life while making the biosphere less vulnerable and minimizing the effects of human-induced activities.